 If you've been working towards compliance and need an objective assessment of where you are today, Primitive Logic can help.
 We leverage our deep knowledge of GDPR and our data management expertise to evaluate the results of your efforts to date.
 We look at each of your data process and perform a gap analysis detailing where you are now and where the GDPR requires you to be.
 Then we compile the results into a comprehensive report that

 - Gives you an accurate snapshot of your current compliance status

 - Describes what still needs to be done to achieve compliance

-- Provides objective third-party documentation that can be shared with potential partners or acquirers
+- Provides objective third-party documentation that you can share with potential partners or acquirers